No blog post will cover everything you need to know about SaaS marketing.

 The sales funnel software niche is relatively new.

 ClickFunnels has the following functionality; it’s a sales page builder with a simple email marketing solution bolted on it.
-Russel Brunson, the founder of ClickFunnels, his new platform “sales funnel software”.
+Russel Brunson, the founder of ClickFunnels, calls his new platform “sales funnel software”.

 If you’ve spent time around the startup scene, especially in Silicon Valley, you’ll have heard people talk about category creation.
 The basic idea is you try to change the way people think about your service and make the competition irrelevant.